mariaphilo2024/GeoPerform-Documentation/GeoFormsApplication/ErrorHandlingAndLoggingSerilog.md

-# Error Handling and Logging: Mechanisms for Exception Handling and Logging using Serilog
+#  Mechanisms for Exception Handling and Logging using Serilog

 ## 1. Install Required NuGet Packages